riatelab/geotoolbox/README.md

 # geotoolbox

-A js tool to add, remove, change and filter fields within a geojson
+*geotoolbox* is javascript tool for geographers.
+It allows to simply deal with geojson properties (attribute data) and provides several GIS opérations useful for thématic cartography.

 ## 1. Installation